Quantum computing Floquet energy spectra: Benchmark

 As the second algorithm uses the extended Hilbert basis we transfer the problem in \eqref{eq.driven12} to frequency space with a truncation value of $j_\mathrm{max} = \pm 1$

 where the matrix $S_x$ is defined in the appendix \ref{appendix}.
-To account for this, we must also enlarge the ansatz in the parameterized quantum circuit and cannot use a single qubit gate.
+To account for this, we must also enlarge the ansatz in the parametrized quantum circuit and cannot use a single qubit gate.
 We use a variational Hamiltonian approach \cite{PhysRevA.92.042303} to effectively reach the target states,

-We specify the hermitian generators $K_l$ in the appendix \ref{appendix}.
+We specify the hermitian generators $K_l$ in appendix \ref{appendix}.
 The parameters are optimized using the conjugate gradient descent method.
 We used $10^4$ samples for optimization and evaluation of observables on a quantum computing simulator.
 For comparison we also computed the exact eigenvalues of the Floquet matrix.
 The results are shown in Fig.\ \ref{fig:figure3}.
 We see a very good agreement between the simulated results and the exact quasi-energy structure of the truncated Hamiltonian.
-Naturally the truncation leads to an increasing error with amplitude $A$ and only qualitatively captures the exact quasi-energy band structure to a certain point.
+Naturally the truncation leads to an increasing error with amplitude $A$ and only qualitatively captures the exact quasi-energy {spectrum} to a certain point. {Increasing the truncation from $j_\mathrm{max} = \pm 1$ to $j_\mathrm{max} = \pm 2$ significantly extends the agreement range of the second algorithm with the exact result of the non-truncated Hamiltonian.}